University of Montana: Campus media

 The Montana Kaimin, founded in 1898, is the student-run college newspaper.
 It is independent of the university.
 It attracted national attention in 2009, when football coach Bobby Hauck refused to take questions from the paper in retaliation for a story about an alleged assault by two Grizzly football players.
 The Montanan is the university's alumni magazine, published by the University Relations office.
 CutBank, founded in 1973 by the Creative Writing Program, is a literary magazine.
 Camas: The Nature of the West, is a literary journal run by graduate students of the Environmental Studies Program.

 KBGA (89.9 FM) is the college radio station.
 KUFM-FM is the flagship and founding station of Montana Public Radio.
 Founded in 1965, its studios are located in the Broadcast Media Center, of the Performing Arts/Radio Television Center.
 KUFM-TV (Channel 11) is the local Montana PBS station.

 Student life

 A variety of student organizations exist on campus.
 Seven fraternities and four sororities have chapters on campus.
-The fraternities are Phi Delta Theta (1921), Sigma Nu (established at UM in 1904), Sigma Chi (1905), Sigma Phi Epsilon (1918), Sigma Alpha Epsilon (1927), and Kappa Sigma (1927).
-The sororities are Kappa Alpha Theta (1909), Kappa Kappa Gamma (1909), Delta Gamma (1911), and Alpha Phi (1918).

 The University of Montana's International Program began as the International Student club in 1924.
-It was founded by Alex Stepanzoff and four other Russians who were the first foreign exchange students at the university and is the oldest student organization at the university.
-The first study abroad programs were created with programs to France, Germany, and Spain in 1971.
 In 1981, the Mansfield Center was established and certification in teaching of English as a second language (TESL) began.
 As of 2010, the university has partnerships established with over 90 universities in over 40 countries.
 The largest number of partnership are with universities in Japan (eight), China (seven), and Chile (seven).

 Programs on Central and Southwest Asia were created in 1997.
 UM is currently the only American university offering a Bachelor of Arts in Central and Southwest Asian Studies.
-In September 2010, the Montana Board of Regents unanimously approved the creation of the Center for the Study of Central and Southwest Asia at The University of Montana.
+In September 2010, the Montana Board of Regents unanimously approved the creation of the Center for the Study of Central and Southwest Asia at the University of Montana.